I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 SEO copywriting is when you create content that performs well with search engines, appeals to people, and gets them to take action.

-This is a skill you’ll need to see a huge spike in earnings.
-I had a hard time believing this myself until I started testing headlines on my sales pages.
+You’ll need this skill to see a huge spike in earnings.
+I had difficulty believing this until I started testing headlines on my sales pages.

 I use Google’s free A/B Testing tool called Google Optimize.
 You need to have Google Analytics linked to your site to use it effectively.